hewisaurus/PrancingTurtle/GettingStarted.md

 This project uses MySQL's Bulk Loader in order to insert damage, healing and shielding records - particularly when inserting upwards of 30000 records at a time, this is an efficient method.
 Smaller tables don't require this and have a much simpler method of inserting data.

 If you run the application after it has been built in **debug** mode in VS, the child windows that spawn won't close on their own (this is deliberate).
 If you don't need to watch the console as it works, run the app in **Release** and it'll close automatically.

+## Last, but not least...

+Make sure that all of the configuration files that you created or renamed are included in Git's ignore list, so they're not checked in.
+There should be 5:
+* /PrancingTurtle/PrancingTurtle/ConnectionStrings.config
+* /PrancingTurtle/PrancingTurtle/Helpers/Mail/AccountInfo.cs
+* /PrancingTurtle/PrancingTurtle/Helpers/Authorization/ApplicationSid.cs
+* /PrancingTurtle/AutoExtracterAsync/App.config
+* /PrancingTurtle/AutoParser/App.config